 Today Southport is a flourishing resort.
 Southport Flower Show was first held in 1924.
 Southport Theatre opened in 1973 and Southport Pier was restored in 2002.
 Meanwhile, a Model Railway Village opened in 1996.

 Southport is also known for Ocean Plaza and Silcocks Funland.
-New Pleasureland opened in 2007.
+Southport Pleasureland originally opened in 1912 but it closed in 2006.
+It re-opened in 2007.
 Splash World also opened in 2007.
-Southport also boasts the British Lawnmower Museum, which opened in 1987.
+Southport also boasts the British Lawnmower Museum, which was established in 1945.
 Furthermore, Southport Pier Tram began running in 2005.

 However, Southport only grew a little in the late 20th and early 21st centuries.
 In 1971 the population of Southport was 86,000.
 Today the population of Southport is 90,000.